Getting started with Snyk Studio

 * `Node.js` installed on your machine

-If these are not available to you, the Snyk CLI can be manually introduced in the MCP server configuration.
-For instructions on how to do so, refer to your coding assistant's official documentation.
+If these are not available, you can manually add the Snyk CLI to the MCP server configuration.
+For instructions, see your coding assistant's official documentation.

 ## Configure the Snyk MCP server

-Navigate to the coding assistant MCP server configuration setup.
+Navigate to the MCP server configuration for the coding assistant.
 This often involves modifying a file called `mcp.json` or similar.
-The following snippet can be used to configure the Snyk MCP server:
+Use the following snippet to configure the Snyk MCP server:

 {% code overflow="wrap" expandable="true" %}